iterating/316.sba.spinandsip/readme.md

 - [ ] In the future, I would like learn to build Webcomponents to build and use HTML by components to promote DRY.
 For example, the `side menu drawer`,`navbar`, and `login` components ideally should be referenced, not repeated, in each page
     - [ ] Understand how shadow DOM works and how to utilize it effectively and cleanly
     - [ ] Build my own collection of components for practice and future use in projects
-- [ ] Include a drinks menu page that's rendered from a markdown document.
+- [x] Include a drinks menu page that's rendered from a markdown document.
+I believe Markdown and YAML make a `grep`-able, time saving CMS system
 - Build a working calendar booking component.
 Programatically check the month and add empty `<td class="day">` elements to fill up the first week calendar cells according to the date.
     - Explore different compnents, libraries, APIs, and methods of offering a public facing way to interface with calendar booking.
 This might be a long project.
         - Explore working with iCalendar format and with gCal API